doko89/waku/.github/SETUP.md

 2. Click on the failed workflow run
 3. Check the logs for specific errors
 4. Common issues:
-   - Go version mismatch
+   - Go version mismatch (should be 1.24)
-   - Missing dependencies
+   - Missing dependencies (run `go mod download`)
-   - Docker build errors
+   - Platform-specific build errors

 ## Security Notes

-### PAT Token Security
+### SSH Deploy Key Security

-- ✅ **DO**: Store PAT in repository secrets (encrypted)
+- ✅ **DO**: Store private key in repository secrets (encrypted)
-- ✅ **DO**: Use minimal required scopes
+- ✅ **DO**: Use key only for this repository
-- ✅ **DO**: Set expiration date
+- ✅ **DO**: Enable write access only if needed
-- ✅ **DO**: Rotate tokens periodically
+- ✅ **DO**: Delete old keys when rotating
-- ❌ **DON'T**: Share PAT with anyone
+- ❌ **DON'T**: Share private key with anyone
-- ❌ **DON'T**: Commit PAT to code
+- ❌ **DON'T**: Commit private key to code
-- ❌ **DON'T**: Use PAT in public logs
+- ❌ **DON'T**: Use same key for multiple repositories
+- ❌ **DON'T**: Add passphrase (GitHub Actions can't handle it)

-### Token Permissions
+### Key Rotation

-The PAT only needs:
-- `repo` - To push tags and create releases
-- `workflow` - To trigger workflows

-It does NOT need:
-- Admin permissions
-- Delete permissions
-- User permissions
+Rotate SSH keys periodically (e.g., every 6-12 months):

+1. Generate new SSH key pair
+2. Add new public key as deploy key
+3. Update `SSH_DEPLOY_KEY` secret with new private key
+4. Test workflow
+5. Delete old deploy key

-## Alternative: Using GitHub App
+## Alternative: Using Personal Access Token (PAT)

-For better security, you can use a GitHub App instead of PAT:
+If you prefer PAT over SSH:

-1. Create a GitHub App with repository permissions
+1. Create PAT with `repo` and `workflow` scopes
-2. Install the app on your repository
-3. Use app authentication in workflows

-This is more complex but provides better security and audit trails.
+2. Add as `PAT_TOKEN` secret
+3. Modify workflow to use PAT instead of SSH

+**Note:** SSH Deploy Key is more secure and recommended for CI/CD.

 ## Support

 If you encounter issues:
 1. Check workflow logs in Actions tab
-2. Verify all secrets are set correctly
+2. Verify SSH_DEPLOY_KEY secret is set correctly
-3. Check token permissions and expiration
+3. Verify deploy key has write access
+4. Check SSH key format (must include BEGIN/END lines)
-4. Open an issue on GitHub
+5. Open an issue on GitHub

 ## Summary

-✅ **Recommended Setup:**
-- Create PAT with `repo` and `workflow` scopes
+✅ **Current Setup (SSH Deploy Key):**
+- Generate SSH key pair
+- Add public key as deploy key (with write access)
-- Add as `PAT_TOKEN` secret
+- Add private key as `SSH_DEPLOY_KEY` secret
-- Workflows will work automatically
+- Workflows work automatically

-✅ **Minimal Setup:**
-- Skip PAT creation
+- More secure than PAT

+✅ **Benefits:**
-- Manually trigger build workflow after creating tag
+- ✅ Automatic build triggering
-- Still fully functional, just requires one extra step
+- ✅ No token expiration issues
+- ✅ Repository-specific access
+- ✅ Better security audit trail
+- ✅ No manual intervention needed

+🎯 **Result:**
+One-click release creation with full automation!